 What to include

 Tailor your resume to the job you are applying for.
 Create different resumes for jobs that are academic, casual, graduate, postgraduate, voluntary, vacation, industry-based learning or in the creative industries.

-- 2 - 3 pages for a graduate with little professional work experience.
+- Two to three pages for a graduate with little professional work experience

-- 3 - 4 pages for a graduate with a considerable work history.
+- Three to four pages for a graduate with a considerable work history

 Check the document

 Proof read your resume and have someone else proof read it too – spelling and grammatical errors could lose you the job.
 Hiring managers and recruiters receive incredibly high numbers of applications and spend less than 60 seconds 'screening' or looking at a resume.